unfor19/bargs/README.md

 Tired of doing [this - linuxcommand](http://linuxcommand.org/lc3_wss0120.php) or asking yourself [How do I parse command line arguments in Bash](https://stackoverflow.com/questions/192249/how-do-i-parse-command-line-arguments-in-bash) easily?
 Great!
 Me too!
 Use this script to wrap your bash scripts with command line arguments, without bashing your head against the wall

+## Demo

+Take a look at this repository [ecs-stop-task](https://github.com/unfor19/ecs-stop-task), it demonstrates how bargs is used in a real-life situation

 ## Requirements

 - Bash v4.4+